Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Simple closed definite geodesics in singular constant curvature Lorentzian surfaces

 We define the \emph{Lorentzian length} of a causal curve $\gamma\colon\intervalleff{0}{l}\to S$ in a singular $\X$-surface $(S,\Sigma)$ by

-Causal curves being almost everywhere differentiable (see paragraph \ref{subsection-strongcausalityuniversalcovering} for more details), this quantity is well-defined and moreover independent of the (locally Lipschitz) parametrization of $\gamma$ thanks to the change of variable formula.
+Similarly, we define the length of an anticausal curve by $L^+(\gamma)\coloneqq\int_0^l\sqrt{\mu_S(\gamma'(t))}dt$.
+Causal curves being almost everywhere differentiable (see Paragraph \ref{subsection-strongcausalityuniversalcovering} for more details), this quantity is well-defined and moreover independent of the (locally Lipschitz) parametrization of $\gamma$ thanks to the change of variable formula.
 An important remark to keep in mind for this whole paragraph is that singular points do not play any role in the length of a causal curve $\gamma$ in $S$.
 Indeed since $\gamma^{-1}(\Sigma)$ is finite, $\gamma$ is the concatenation of a finite number $n$ of \emph{regular pieces}, namely the connected components $\gamma_i$ of $\gamma\cap S^*$ with $S^*\coloneqq S\setminus\Sigma$, and we have

 the lengths appearing in the right-hand finite sum being computed in the regular Lorentzian surface $S^*$.
 The Lorentzian length allows us to define on $S\times S$ the \emph{time-separation function} by